Azure/iot-edge-v1/bindings/java/devdoc/java_binding_hld.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As usual, the `module path` specifies the path to the DLL/SO that implements the
+As usual, the `library.path` specifies the path to the DLL/SO that implements the
 **Java Module Host**.
-The `args.class_path` specifies the path to the directory
+The `entrypoint.class.path` specifies the path to the directory
-where all necessary Java class files are located, `args.class_name` is the name
+where all necessary Java class files are located, `entrypoint.class.name` is the name
-of the class that implements the module code, and finally `args.jvm_options` is
+of the class that implements the module code. `entrypoint.jvm.options` is
 a JSON object containing any options to be passed to the JVM upon creation.